 First up is…

+Content marketing is the practice of creating valuable content online that gets people to engage with your business.
+The content you create doesn’t just have to be written.
+You can write a blog post, and make a video to go with it.
+Take some creative photos and design infographics for people to share.
+Share is the keyword here.
 The more people visit your website, share your content, and link to it on their websites, the more likely it is you’ll see higher rankings in search engines…which brings me to the next business growth strategy.

 Search engine optimization (SEO)

 But the work you put into your SEO strategy will pay off in time when you see your business grow.

+Offer a reason to do so… with coupons, discounts, or other helpful information.
 Speaking of social media…let’s move on to the last of our growth strategy examples.

 Social media marketing